-Don't just enter your best in the Fair for judging; come see what else the Fair offers - great entertainment, educational exhibits, games for the children, demonstrations by local artisans, and so much more.
+Don't just enter your best in the Fair for judging; come see what else the Fair offers - great entertainment, educational exhibits, games for the children, tests of skill and speed for young and old.
 And why stop at being an exhibitor; become a volunteer.
 Our volunteers are as important to us as our exhibitors.
-While there wouldn't be a Fair without your exhibits, there couldn't be a Fair without the volunteers who help us assemble and run the Fair each year.
-You see them with their green ribbons greeting you, staffing the exhibition hall, selling apples, watermelons, gourds, running the children's games and helping out in dozens of different ways.
-You may volunteer for as many, or few days as you like; and your green ribbon admits you to the Fair every day the Fair is open whether or not you are working that day.
+While there wouldn't be a Fair without your exhibits, there couldn't be a Fair without the volunteers who help us run the Fair each year.
+You see them with their green ribbons greeting you, staffing the exhibition hall, running the children's games and helping in dozens of different ways.
+You may volunteer for as many or as few days as you like; and your green ribbon admits you to the Fair every day the Fair is open.

-We look forward to seeing you here in September.
+We look forward to seeing you in September.